 Cooler, fresher water can encourage your pet to drink more, but why is that important?

 Most cats don't drink enough water, especially those that are fed a primarily dry diet, like kibble.
-If your pet isn't getting regular moisture in their diet, then they must drink plenty of water throughout the day.
+If your pet isn't getting regular moisture in their diet, like from a raw or canned diet, then they must drink plenty of water throughout the day to compensate.

 Proper hydration can improve digestion, increase nutrient absorption, and even aid in flushing out toxins and bacteria that can build up in their urinary and digestive tract.
 If your kitty has ever experienced a urinary tract infection before, getting them a fountain can help to prevent future infection.